arnodelorme/wp15/BIDScramble/README.md

 ```
 usage: scramble bidsfolder outputfolder tsv [-h] [-s PATTERN] [-d] {permute} ...

-Adds scrambled versions of the tsv files in the BIDS input directory to the BIDS output directory.
-If no scrambling
+Adds scrambled versions of the tsv files in the input directory to the output directory.
+If no scrambling method
-method is specified, the default behavior is to null all values.
+is specified, the default behavior is to null all values.

 positional arguments:
   {permute}             Scrambling method.
 Add -h, --help for more information